Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 Craniectomy - child; Synostectomy; Strip craniectomy; Endoscopy-assisted craniectomy; Sagittal craniectomy; Frontal-orbital advancement; FOA

 This surgery is done in the operating room under general anesthesia.
 This means your child will be asleep and will not feel pain.
+Some or all of the hair will be shaved.

 The standard surgery is called open repair.
 It includes these steps: